This article was first published on August 13th, 2020.

 Until President Joko Widodo, releases an official government decree, all travelers can do is wait and hope that Bali will reopen.

-Bali Governor Wayan Koster has been putting pressure on the Indonesian government to lift the blanket ban on foreign tourism.
+Bali locals are hopeful the Indonesian government will lift the blanket ban on foreign tourism.

 Last month Koster issued a decree on the implementation of new health protocols to help protect both domestic and foreign tourists when visiting the island.